3D MRI Prostate Scans and Prostate Mapping

 NEW 3D Technology: A Better Solution That Provides Powerful Imaging Results

 The most recent technology for both treating and detecting prostate tumors is called Multi-Parametric MRI.
 An endorectal coil is not used for 3D multi-parametric MRI scans of the prostate gland.
-It is a high definition, non-invasive, procedure that visually analyzes the entire prostrate gland.
+It is a high definition, non-invasive, procedure that visually analyzes the entire prostate gland.

 Our next generation high-resolution 3D images are able to do a better job of distinguishing between diseased and normal tissues in order to help pinpoint precisely possible cancerous cells inside the prostate.
 This results in being able to better characterize and identify prostate malignancy, which in today’s changing landscape of lower risk, smaller tumors is especially important.